MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/client-to-server.md

 ### `hit`

-Sent when a player hits another player.
+Sent when a player scans a code.

-- `color` - color that was hit
-- `shape` - shape that was hit
+- `codeId` - ID of code that was scanned
-- `weapon` - the weapon that was used to hit the target
+- `weapon` - the weapon was being used when scanning the code

 ### `startGame`